 | ||Rating: 15+||Chapter Reviews: 44|

 Change Background: Change Font color:

 Ginny sprang up into a sitting position, choking down the cry that threatened to escape her.
 Her heartbeat jolted, but soon began to lose of its virility as she rubbed her chest, consciously taking deep calming breaths. .
 Clutching the blanket beneath her for some measly grounding, she realized she was no longer in the armchair before the fireplace, but in her own bed at the small bedchamber.
 She was still clad in her clothes, which were now soaked in cold sweat, but her shoes were neatly placed near the bed and her hair was disentangle from the hairpins, which were piled on her nightstand.
-The house elves,
+The house elves, she decided.

 She got out of the bed and headed for the bathroom, discarding her clothes and indulging herself with a hot shower.
 Her dreams were becoming more vivid and far more difficult with every passing night, making it hard not to wake up screaming.
 Last night’s dream, as she recalled, detailed her struggle against someone who prevented her from jumping in front of the killing curse aimed at Harry.
 She fought and thrashed desperately, but still was not a much for her captor.
 So she was forced again to watch, to see the defeat and the death of the man she loved.